Erin McLeod: 2016

-Despite her injury, McLeod returned to the pitch quickly, starting in three games at the CONCACAF Women's Olympic Qualifier in February 2016 where she recorded two shutouts.
+Despite her injury, McLeod returned to the pitch quickly, starting in three games at the CONCACAF Women's Olympic Qualifier in February 2016 where she recorded two clean sheets.
 On February 19, McLeod joined the national team for their semifinal match against Costa Rica.
 In the warmup for the game, she again injured her right knee and left the warmup early.
 However, she played all 90 minutes of the match.
 Following the tournament, she returned to Sweden to play with her club team, FC Rosengård.
 In March 2016, her knee collapsed after kicking a ball while playing with FC Rosengård.
 It was revealed that she had torn her ACL in her right knee for the third time.
 Later, her surgeon stated that the injury had most likely occurred in the warmup before Canada's match against Costa Rica.
-McLeod has stated that her recovery is expected to take one to two years and plans to be back on the field in February or March 2017.
+McLeod stated that her recovery was expected to take one to two years and planned to be back on the field in February or March 2017.